NISH-Original/cpu-raytracer/README.md

 - **Phong Shading:** The project implements Phong shading to simulate the way light reflects off surfaces, providing a more realistic rendering of objects.
 - **Materials:** It also supports modifying the aspects of the material such as Albedo, Roughness, and Emission for a wider variety of renderable objects.
 - **Multiple Light Sources:** The raytracer supports multiple light sources using emission materials, allowing for complex lighting setups and more dynamic scenes.
+- **Multithreading:** Optimised rendering process by dividing various chunks of the image between multiple threads to run in parallel.
 - **Interactive Camera and UI:** The application also has an interactive camera to move around the scene and UI to modify the objects in the scene.

 ## Future Plans